maubanel/UE5-Blueprints/constructor-begin/README.md

 In **UE4** the **Construction Script** is the first thing that a blueprint runs when a class is instantiated.
 What does this mean?
 If we have something running inside the level that the game boots up to it will run the code that is in its **Construction Script** as the editor boots up.
 Also any time an object is changed in the editor the **Construction Script**  runs again..
 Remember it only runs once!

  The **Begin Play** runs when the game is run by pressing the Play buttons.
-It onlye runs once as well!
+It only runs once as well!
 So there are two times we can set things up for a game object, as the level loads, when a level object is altered and when the game runs.

 <br>